DDTH/osgiserver/README.md

 ## Installation ##

 - Clone github project.
-- Build th package with maven: `mvn clean package`.
+- Build with maven: `mvn clean package`.
-- The package is available at `orest-distribution/orestws-distribution-<version>-bin/dist`.
-You may copy it to your favourite location, e.g. `C:\ORESTWS`.
+- The package is available at `osgiserver-distribution/osgiserver-distribution-<version>-bin/dist`.
+You may copy it to your favourite location, e.g. `C:\OSGiServer`.

-Under directory `orest-distribution/orestws-distribution-<version>-bin/dist` there are several files and directories:
+Under directory `osgiserver-distribution/osgiserver-distribution-<version>-bin/dist` there are several files and directories:

 - `README.md`: this file.
 - [`RELEASE-NOTES.md`](RELEASE-NOTES.md): release notes.